-module Lazy: Lazy
+module Lazy: Lazytype'at ='a CamlinternalLazy.t

-is a deferred computation, called a suspension,
+A value of type 'a Lazy.t is a deferred computation, called a suspension,

-that has a result of type 'a
+that has a result of type 'a.
+The special expression syntax lazy (expr)

 return its result.
 Matching a suspension with the special pattern syntax

-also computes the underlying expression and tries to bind
+lazy(pattern) also computes the underlying expression and tries to bind

-it to pattern
+it to pattern:

 let lazy_option_map f x =